 Erasure correcting codes (ECC) are typically a good solution in any system where data may be lost or corrupted.
 Today ECC is used in applications ranging from communication systems to distributed storage.
 The core concept is to describe data (e.g. an audio or movie file) using mathematical equations - in this form we can use algorithms to e.g. efficiently recover from data loss or increase efficiency of a system by reducing communication overhead.

-Our wurf.it demonstration video where we show live video streaming to many receivers with low delay and high reliability.
+Wurf.it is our video multicasting demonstration we built using Score.
+In this specific video we show live video streaming to many receivers with low delay and high reliability.
 The technology can be used for e.g. live streaming or replays at sports events, live streaming keynotes at conferences or entertainment in transportation such as in trains, buses or aircrafts.
-Wurf.it is built on top of our multicast protocol, score, which uses Error Correction Codes to ensure high synchronization and low delay.
+As mentioned before, Wurf.it is built on top of our multicast protocol, score, which uses Error Correction Codes to ensure high reliability and low delay.

 Here we show how wurf.it was used to make a showcase at Mobile World Congress 2016 where a live video stream was sent to 30 devices.
 The demonstration was made with score and utilizes our Random Linear Network Coding technology.
 Further more it was possible to make 3 simultaneous live streaming channels where each mobile device could switch between the channels.

-This demo is an early version of wurf.it, our reliable multicast technology.
+This demo is an early version of wurf.it.
 The video demonstrates synchronized video streaming to mobile devices.

 This video shows the systematic decoding of a bitmap image.
 The left side is a view of the data during the decoding, and the right side is a view of the decoding matrix.